Jatin-31-Goel/CS201-Project/README.md

 1. Insert Node: This function is used to insert a new point in our quad tree
 2. Search node: This function is used to search for a particular point
-3. Display : this function is used to display all points that are inserted in the quadtree.
+3. Display : This function is used to display all points that are inserted in the quadtree.
 4. Range Query: This function is used to display the points present in the range given by the user.

 To support these operations, we have made various supporting functions.